-In respect of their service on our Board of Directors in fiscal year 2020, on June 8, 2020, each of Messrs.
-Bessler, Dyer, and Shuey received a grant of 500,000 Class B Units, 40% of which are Time Units that vested as to 20% of the Time Units on May 14, 2021 and vest as to one and two-thirds percent (1 2/3%) monthly thereafter, and 60% of which are Performance Units that will vest at various percentages depending upon TPG's achievement of pre-specified threshold return on investment levels in connection with a sale of LifeStance TopCo, L.P.
+In respect of their service on our board of directors in fiscal year 2020, on June 8, 2020, each of Messrs.
+Bessler, Dyer, and Shuey received a grant of 500,000 Class B Units, 40% of which are Time Units that will vest as to 20% of the Time Units on May 14, 2021 and as to one and two-thirds percent (1 2/3%) monthly thereafter, and 60% of which are Performance Units that will vest at various percentages depending upon TPG's achievement of prespecified threshold return on investment levels in connection with a sale of LifeStance TopCo, L.P.
 In each case, vesting of the Class B Units is generally subject to the directors continued service with us through the applicable vesting date.
-The time-based and performance-based vesting terms of the directors' Class B Units are expected to be modified in a manner consistent with that of our named executive officers described above under "Award Terms Expected to be Amended."
-Mr. Dyer resigned from our Board of Directors effective November 2020.
+Mr. Dyer resigned from our board of directors effective November 2020.
 In connection with his termination of service, all of his Class B Units were forfeited.
 Other than the grant of the Class B Units we did not provide any compensation to any of our directors in fiscal year 2020.
 During 2020, Messrs.
 Bessler, Dyer and Shuey received certain payments in exchange for their unvested shares of restricted stock in the TPG Acquisition.
-Directors affiliated with our Principal Stockholders are not eligible to receive compensation for their service on our Board of Directors.
+Directors affiliated with our Principal Stockholders are not eligible to receive compensation for their service on our board of directors.